togatoga/screwsat/README.md

 A very simple CDCL(Conflict-Driven-Clause-Learning) SAT Solver in `Rust`.
 The line of `solver` is around `300` lines.
 I wrote it very simple to help people(including me) understating the inside of SAT Solver.
-The performance of `screwsat` isn't as good as other mordern sat solvers.
-You can easily understand the inside of SAT Solver(I hope).
+The performance of `screwsat` isn't as good as other modern sat solvers.
+But you can grasp some important points of SAT Solver from `screwsat`(I hope).

 ## How to use

-`screwsat` can be used as a library and a command line tool.
+`screwsat` can be used as a library and a command line tool

 ## Command